The Complete Guide to Black Skirt Tetra Care in Aquariums

 Water parameters

 The ideal temperature range for black skirt tetras is between 72 to 79°F (22 to 26°C).
-They prefer slightly acidic to neutral water conditions.
-Aim for a pH level between 6.5 to 7.5.
-Maintaining stable pH levels within this range is important for their well-being.
-Black skirt tetras can adapt to a range of water hardness levels.
-However, they tend to prefer slightly soft to moderately hard water.
-Aim for a water hardness level of 5 to 15 dGH (degrees of General Hardness).
-Weekly water renew up to 25% from the total water amount and a filter are common requirements.
+They thrive in slightly acidic to neutral water conditions, with a preferred pH level between 6.5 and 7.5.
+Maintaining stable pH levels within this range is essential for their health and well-being.
+Black skirt tetras are adaptable to various water hardness levels but generally prefer slightly soft to moderately hard water, aiming for a range of 5 to 15 dGH (degrees of General Hardness).

 Decor